truefoundry/cognita/README.md

 # :sparkles: Getting Started

-You can play around with the code locally using the python [script](#🚀-quickstart-running-rag-locally) or using the UI component that ships with the code.
+You can play around with the code locally using the python [script](#:rocket:-quickstart-running-rag-locally) or using the UI component that ships with the code.

-# 🐍 Installing Python and Setting Up a Virtual Environment
+# :snake: Installing Python and Setting Up a Virtual Environment

 Before you can use RAGFoundry, you'll need to ensure that `Python >=3.10.0` is installed on your system and that you can create a virtual environment for a safer and cleaner project setup.